-The School's major governmental fund is as follows:
+The School's major governmental funds are as follows:

-• General Fund - to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes.
+- General Fund to account for all financial resources not required to be accounted for in another fund, and for certain revenues from the State that are legally restricted to be expended for specific current operating purposes. - Debt Service Fund to account for and report financial resources that are restricted, committed, or assigned to expenditures for principal and interest. - Capital Projects Fund to account for financial resources that are restricted, committed or assigned to expenditures for capital outlays. - Special Revenue Fund to account for Federal grant programs.